Bolutifebabs8/alx-low_level_programming/0x00-hello_world/README.md

-This is a hello World directory
+This is an Hello World directory